-Proof of immunization with two doses of Measles, Mumps and Rubella vaccines will be required for all students born after 1956.
-Students must furnish documented proof of having immunity or having been immunized with two doses of MMR vaccine on or after January 1, 1980, unless contraindicated because of pregnancy, allergy to a vaccine component or other valid medical reasons.
+Proof of immunization with two doses of Measles, Mumps and Rubella (MMR) vaccines is required for all students born after 1956.
+Students must furnish documented proof of having immunity or having been immunized with two doses of MMR vaccine on or after January 1, 1980, unless contraindicated because of pregnancy, allergy to a vaccine component or other valid medical reasons prior to registering for classes.
+New students are required to complete a Hepatitis B waiver; and, new resident (staying in APSU University housing) students are required to complete a meningitis waiver prior to registering for classes.
 For additional information, contact the A. R. Boyd Health Services, telephone (931) 221-7107.